jaredmiller219/CascadeCasa/Docs/README.md

 + https://pixabay.com/sound-effects/music-box-336285/
 + https://pixabay.com/sound-effects/squeaky-door-open-113212/
 + https://pixabay.com/sound-effects/fairy-dust-shimmer-1-175611/
-- ChatGPT were used to refine code & writing for the game
+- ChatGPT was used to refine code & writing for the game